matthewperiut/Clay-Soldiers/README.md

 # This is a fork of [Matthews Clay Soldiers Mod](https://github.com/matthewperiut/Clay-Soldiers)

-The goal is to create a fully functional Clay Soldiers like we had it in 1.7.10 or so.
+The goal is to create a remastered fully functional Clay Soldiers like we had it in 1.7.10 or so.

 # Upgrades